TISUnion/Carpet-TIS-Addition/README.md

 ## hopperCountersUnlimitedSpeed

-Make hopper pointing towards wool has infinity speed to suck in or transfer items
+Make hopper pointing towards wool has infinity speed to suck in or transfer items with no cooldown

 Only works when hopperCounters option in Carpet Mod is on